Timmy Trumpet: 2019: World tour and zero gravity

 On 25 March 2019, Timmy Trumpet joined a host of celebrities on the BigCityBeats World Club Dome "Zero Gravity 2.0".
 A specially converted A310 aircraft, usually used by the European Space Agency for training astronauts and performing scientific experiments in microgravity and other levels of reduced gravity, took off from Frankfurt Airport.
 The aircraft engaged in a series of parabolic flights that caused the passengers to experience a total of six minutes of true weightlessness.

 On 18 April 2019, Timmy Trumpet announced a 60-date world tour.
 The single "World At Our Feet" was released on 10 May, along with an animated lyric video.
 The tour included main stage headlining performances at 31 festivals across Europe, North America, South America, and Asia.
 Timmy hosted his own stages at Tomorrowland and Creamfields.
 Timmy made his main stage debut at Electric Daisy Carnival in Las Vegas on 19 May, and later was announced as a headliner of Electric Daisy Carnival in Orlando, South Korea, and China.

 Timmy began a vlog series on YouTube chronicling his life on tour.
 The first episode follows his experiences at Electric Daisy Carnival in Las Vegas.

 In February 2021, Timmy Trumpet launched a weekly radio show and YouTube stream called "SINPHONY Radio" where songs from all forms of EDM are played.
 During the 42nd episode of the show, Timmy stated that the show was heard in more than 40 countries.

 On 21 August 2021, Timmy Trumpet collaborated with Dutch DJ Armin van Buuren on a song called "Anita."
 The song was featured in a commercial for Cinnamon Toast Crunch a few months after its release.

-By 2022, Narco had gained a cult following in the United States of America after All-Star closer Edwin Díaz of the New York Mets used it as his entrance music in 2021 and 2022.
-On 31 August 2022, Trumpet performed the opening trumpet portion of "Narco" live at Citi Field as Diaz entered the game.
+In 2021 and 2022, "Narco" gained popularity in Major League Baseball when New York Mets closer Edwin Díaz adopted it as his walk-out music.
+On 30 August 2022, Timmy attended a Mets game and met Díaz—telling him that he was "officially a Mets fan for life".
+During a game the following day, Timmy performed the song's intro live at Citi Field when Díaz entered the game.